plentz/lol_dba/README.md

 ### Compatibility

-Compatible with Ruby 2.x and Rails 4.x (for now, we still support Ruby 1.9 and Rails 3.x).
+Compatible with Ruby 2.x and Rails 3.x, 4.x.

 ### About primary_key